3.6. Include packages in build¶

 When building LAMMPS, you can choose to include or exclude each package.
 In general there is no need to include a package if you never plan to use its features.

-If you get a run-time error that a LAMMPS command or style is “Unknown”, it is often because the command is contained in a package, and your build did not include that package.
-Running LAMMPS with the -h command-line switch will print all the included packages and commands for that executable.
+If you get a run-time error that a LAMMPS command or style is “unknown”, it is often because the command is contained in a package, and your build did not include that package.
+If the command or style is available in a package included in the LAMMPS distribution, the error message will indicate which package would be needed.
+Running LAMMPS with the -h command-line switch will print all optional commands and packages that were enabled when building that executable.

 These links take you to the extra instructions for those select packages: